davidtstafford/sql-cubed/blog/2018-12-30-SQL-Server-Loading-Daily-Partitions/index.md

 GO
 ```

-> By default **dbo.sp_PrepareMainTablePartitiions** will purge data is the partition already exists.
+> By default **dbo.sp_PrepareMainTablePartitions** will purge data is the partition already exists.
 But, setting **@OverwriteData=0** will stop this.
 It will throw an error if it discovers an existing partition.

 #### Step 7 ..
 Testing it all out